EngineerNV/MLProjects/README.md

-# MLProjects
+# MLProjects!
 Goal: test different ML techniques, and test various frameworks

 Applications in folder

+# Author Detection
-Author Detection - uses NLPTK and pandas for tokenization with a naive Bayes prediction model with word frequencies
+- uses NLPTK and pandas for tokenization with a naive Bayes prediction model with word frequencies

-Creadit Card Fraud Detection with Customized Neural Net made from custom Class files no Frameworks
+# Creadit Card Fraud Detection
+- with Customized Neural Net made from custom Class files no Frameworks

-Joke Reccomendation system - Takes in data generated about jokes and creates abstract features from patterns in xml.
+# Joke Reccomendation system
+- Takes in data generated about jokes and creates abstract features from patterns in xml.
 Uses Unsupervised learning methods

-Raccoon Detection for security cameras - Using Keras framework and YOLO CNN
+# Raccoon Detection for security cameras
+- Using Keras framework and YOLO CNN

+# Mario AI Agent using Monte Carlo State Learning
 ExMarioAgent.Java is a file from an rtl-competition in 2009 that I edited to have a mario game use Monte Carlo state creation to learn from mistakes and solve paths in a level with perdicted win conditions